dbacciu/listit/index.md

 ## Models and Methodologies

 LISTIT has built a range of learning models targeting
-- **Structure embedding** : encoding of topology-varying input samples (trees, graphs) into fixed-size adaptive vectorial embeddings
+- **Structure embedding** : encoding of topology-varying input samples (trees, graphs) into fixed-size adaptive vectorial embeddings.
-- **Structure decoding** : generation of topology-varying structured predictions (trees, graphs), possibly conditioned on vectorial encodings of input structure
+- **Structure decoding** : generation of topology-varying structured predictions (trees, graphs), possibly conditioned on vectorial encodings of input structures.

 LISTIT methodology is based on a generative approach, mixing both probabilistic and neural (deep) learning models.
 Here follows a summary of models developed and released within the project, together with associated code (when available).
 Technical details about the different models can be found in the project bibliography in the dedicated section.